 UC Davis Health is improving lives and transforming health care by providing excellent patient care, conducting groundbreaking research, fostering innovative, interprofessional education, and creating dynamic, productive partnerships with the community.

-The health system is a major driver of economic prosperity in Sacramento region and Northern California.
+UC Davis health is a major driver of economic prosperity in Sacramento region and Northern California.
 According to a 2010 study (PDF), it generates more than $3.4 billion in annual economic output and more than 20,000 jobs.
-For every employee or dollar of output directly supported by health system operations, the Northern California economy gains an additional 1.1 jobs or $1.10 of output, respectively.
+For every employee or dollar of output directly supported by UC Davis Health's operations, the Northern California economy gains an additional 1.1 jobs or $1.10 of output, respectively.
 Read more about economic impact.

 As the region's only academic health center, UC Davis Health is focused on discovering and sharing knowledge and providing the highest quality of care.
-The health system is a hub of innovation that encompasses UC Davis Medical Center, UC Davis School of Medicine, The Betty Irene Moore School of Nursing at UC Davis and UC Davis Medical Group.
+UC Davis Health is a hub of innovation that encompasses UC Davis Medical Center, UC Davis School of Medicine, The Betty Irene Moore School of Nursing at UC Davis and UC Davis Medical Group.
 Read more about these entities below.

 UC Davis Medical Center, based in Sacramento, California, is a nationally renowned academic medical center where clinical practice, teaching and research converge to advance human health.